 Nightcrawlers as live fish bait

 Our 250 Super Red Worms or European Nightcrawlers can grow for as long as 6 inches long; and can also be used for your gardening needs.
-It’ll help your garden or lawn soil become well aerated and fertilized too.
+It’ll help your garden or lawn soil become well-aerated and fertilized.
 Not only that, it burrows deep under the ground to allow water and nutrients to reach the root systems of your garden or lawn.
-It’s also a good source of food for other animals; and a great live bait for fish.
+It’s also a good food source for other animals; and a great live bait for fish.
 Order yours from us today!

 To know more about the product, check the 250 Super Red Worms or European Nightcrawlers here.